-Sending your littles ones off to school with a lunch filled with greasy chips, cookies, and frozen pizza is not ideal for the sake of their oral health.
+Sending your little ones off to school with a lunch bag containing greasy chips, cookies, and frozen pizza is not ideal for the sake of their oral health.
 Sure, these may be tasty.
 However, in the long-run, these unhealthy bites to eat are damaging.

 Veggies never tasted better than this!
 Cut the junk, and opt for nature’s harvest instead.

 - Whole grain tortilla